draftysumo/SumoTube/README.md

 1. On first launch, select a video folder.
 Optionally, select a folder containing custom thumbnails.
 2. The app scans the directory recursively for supported video files and generates video cards with thumbnails.
 3. Hovering over a video card displays a short multi-frame preview.
+Frames are generated asynchronously and cached.
 4. Right-click on a video card to pin or unpin it.
-Pinned videos are sorted to appear first.
+Pinned videos always appear at the start of the grid.
+5. Search dynamically filters videos by title or channel name.
-5. Click a video card to open the video using your system’s default video player.
+6. Click a video card to open the video using your system’s default video player.
+7. Reloading the video folder refreshes all thumbnails and hover previews safely without crashes.

 ---